The Best Places To Visit In Colorado

 Colorado National Monument

-One of the most breathtaking places to visit in Colorado, Colorado National Monument is one of the state’s best destinations for hiking – you will find plenty of day hikes that take you through the landscape made of rock spires, canyons, cliffs and the short bushes.
+One of the most breathtaking places to visit in Colorado, the Colorado National Monument is one of the state’s best destinations for hiking – you will find plenty of day hikes that take you through the landscape made of rock spires, canyons, cliffs, and short bushes.
 There are also plenty of good biking trails.

-PRACTICAL INFORMATION: The closest access point to Colorado National monument is Gran Junction, which is about 4 hours drive from Denver.
+The closest access point to the Colorado National Monument is Gran Junction, which is about a 4-hour drive from Denver.
 You will find plenty of accommodation options there.

 For more places to visit and things to do in the United States, check out these other posts: